Shubhroyoink/3d_chess/README.md

 ---

 # 👤 Author
-This project is created and maintained by **you**, designed to make learning PyOpenGL and game architecture easier for beginners.
+This project is created and maintained by Shubhro Shekhar Das , designed to make learning PyOpenGL and game architecture easier for beginners.

 Feel free to modify, extend, or share this project.

 ---

 # 📄 License

-You may add any license you want (MIT recommended).
+MIT License